nateraw/hf-text-classification/README.md

   2. Train using Lightning's `pl.Trainer` on multiple GPUs with 16 bit precision
   3. Run inference on the dataset's test set and save predictions to file (on multiple GPUs, of course :sunglasses:)

+Currently, there are 3 available datasets you can use (pass these to the `--datamodule` flag from CLI):

+  - emotion
+  - ag_news
+  - mrpc

 ### Examples